-7. Legitimate businesses have professional writers and editors that review email messages to customers for errors.
+7. Legitimate businesses have professional writers and editors that review emails for errors.

 8. Email attachments can contain viruses and worms.

-- Delete messages and attachments from people you do not know.
+- Deleting messages and attachments from people you do not know.

-- If you do know the sender but are concerned about the validity of the email and attachment, contact them (but not a reply to the suspect one) and ask if they sent the attachment and where they got it.
+- If you do know the sender but are concerned about the validity of the email and attachment, contact them and ask if they sent the attachment and where they got it.